can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 local binding `a` and then execute loop body and return from it with `return`.

 `older-p` is also interesting.
-I dind't find a simple way to compare `YYYY-MM-DD` timestamps, however `local-time` library provided a way to compare it's time object instances.
+I dind't find a simple way to compare `YYYY-MM-DD HH:MM:SS` timestamps, however `local-time` library provided a way to compare it's time object instances.
 And this helper function exploits this fact: